👨💻📈 12 Helpful Adwords Tips and Tricks

-There are plenty of great ways to get seen online – through search engine optimisation, social media plugging and more – but one of the most concrete ways to drive traffic to your website regularly is through using Google AdWords.
+There are plenty of great ways to get seen online – through search engine optimization, social media plugging, and more – but one of the most concrete ways to drive traffic to your website regularly is through using Google AdWords.

 AdWords, now known as Google Ads, is a pay per click (PPC) system through which you can buy ad space on Google based on specific keywords.
 However, the price of said keywords will vary from case to case, meaning that you will likely end up paying more for keywords which are deemed more popular than others.

 It’s a pretty lucrative way to make sure you drive regular interest to your site – and here are a few facts, tips and tricks for Adwords you may not know about the service.

 1. It’s one of the most successful banner advertising standards.

 Google Display campaigns are hugely successful compared to traditional online banner advertising.
 For example, it’s thought that the average AdWords purchase will generate a 0.4% clickthrough rate.
 This is said to be around four times as successful as general banners elsewhere.

 2. You’ll need to keep a close eye on your numbers.